 The introduction begins one voice at a time with imitations and builds to 4 voices in pyramidal form, beginning with the bass line.

 In typical fashion for these kinds of pieces, this introductory passage ends on a half cadence with a held dominant chord, which creates an impression of incompleteness and something to follow.

-In this piece the subject, which is only 3 bars long, begins the exposition by entering in the alto on the 1st scale degree and is answered in the bass on the 5th scale degree (as expected).
+In the exposition of this fugue the subject, which is only 3 bars long, enters first in the alto on the 1st scale degree and is therefore supplied with a real answer, in the bass on the 5th scale degree (as expected).

 A short passage of 3 bars follows which brings about a smooth return to the home key, at which time the subject makes its 3rd entry in the soprano as the bass takes the 1st countersubject and the alto the 2nd countersubject, all as expected.